 Linux block device driver

-My article about character devices is quite popular so I decided to write something about another big class of the devices in Linux – block devices.
-This type of device is used to access various types of storage hardware – hard disks, SSD, and so on.
-Here I want to describe blk-mq based devices in modern (>= 5.0) Linux kernels…
+My article about character devices is quite popular, so I decided to write something about another big class of devices in Linux – block devices.
+This type of device is used to access various storage hardware types – hard disks, SSD, etc. Here I want to describe blk-mq based devices in modern (>= 5.0) Linux kernels and a previous type…

 C++ in Linux kernel